Cecilia López Montaño

-Cecilia Matilde López Montaño (born April 18, 1943) is an economist and Colombian politician.
-A member of the Liberal Party, she has been appointed to several cabinet positions.
-On September 27, 2009, she was a runner-up in the presidential primaries and was the only female candidate amongst six other members of the party.
+Cecilia Matilde López Montaño (born April 18, 1943) is a Colombian economist and politician of the Liberal Party who has held several cabinet positions.
+On September 27, 2009, she was a runner-up in the presidential primary election in Colombia.

 Biography

-She began her education at the Parrish and La Enseñanza schools in Barranquilla.
-She graduated as an economist from University of the Andes in Bogotá and later received two postgraduate degrees from the Centro de Estudios Educativos, Mexico in Demography and the Economy of Education.
+Cecilia began her education at the Parrish and La Enseñanza schools in Barranquilla.
+She had her degree in economics from the University of the Andes, Colombia.
+She later received two postgraduate degrees in Demography and the Economy of Education from the Centro de Estudios Educativos, Mexico.

-She was Department Head of a key unit at the National Planning Department (1978–1980); Managing Director of Fonade (1981–1982), Vice Minister of Agriculture (1982–1985); Ambassador of Colombia in The Netherlands (1985–1988); Director of PREALC, Regional Employment Program for Latin America and the Caribbean from International Labour Organization -ILO- and United Nations Organization -ONU-, (1988–1990), Director of the Social Security Department (1990–1992), President of Consenso (1992–1994); Minister of Environment (1994–1996); Minister of Agriculture (1996–1997); Director of the National Planning Department (1997–1998); International Consultant (1998–2006); President of Agenda Colombia Foundation, (2002–2006), and Senator of the republic of Colombia with the Liberal Party (2006–2010).
+After her graduation, Cecilia started work as the Head of the Department of a unit at the National Planning Department from 1978 to 1980.
+She has worked as the managing director of Fonade (1981–1982), Vice Minister of Agriculture (1982–1985); Ambassador of Colombia in The Netherlands (1985–1988); Director of the Social Security Department (1990–1992), President of Consenso (1992–1994); Minister of Environment (1994–1996); Minister of Agriculture (1996–1997); Director of the National Planning Department (1997–1998); International Consultant (1998–2006); President of Agenda Colombia Foundation (2002–2006), and Senator of the Republic of Colombia (2006–2010).
+She has served on the boards of Fedesarrollo and the Natura Foundation.

-She has served as president of the Group of Parliamentarian Women of the Americas at the Inter-Parliamentary Forum of the Americas (FIPA) in Canada.
-She has been active in Cartagena's Feminist Initiative.

-Internationally, she has served on the board of directors of the Washington, D.C.-based International Food Policy Research Institute (IFPRI); the World Wide Group of experts on Intellectual Property from the World Health Organization (WHO) in Switzerland; the International Water Management Institute located in Sri Lanka with Rawoo, the Advisory Council of the Dutch Government; and Globalization for Development in New York.

-Within Colombia, she has served on the boards of Fedesarrollo and the Natura Foundation.

 On July 5, 2022, President-Elect Gustavo Petro said he would name her Minister of Agriculture.